Different jobs offer different options for career growth.

 Connect your future with their pharmacy

-I would love to specialize in chronic illnesses and complicated diseases.
+I would love to specialize in chronic illnesses.
 However, I understand that I need some practice before pursuing this direction, and therefore I applied for this job.
-I know there is an option to become a specialist here, in a few years time, and I hope to achieve my goal in this hospital.
+I know there is an option to become a specialist in this hospital, and I hope to achieve my goal here in five years time.

-I do not really think too much about what will happen in five years time.
-My goal is to become a pharmacist and do a good job, day after day.
-I may think about career growth later, but it’s not on my mind right now.
+I do not really think about what will happen in five years time.
+My goal is to become a pharmacist, and to do a good job day after day.
+I may think about career growth later, but it is not on my mind right now.

-- Describe the time when you went above and beyond what was expected of you?
+- Describe the time when you went above and beyond of what was expected from you.

 - How would you deal with an angry customer?